jrwrigh/ANSYS_CFX/CONTRIBUTE INFO.md

 ## TODO
 - [ ] Figure out the function.operator inside function.math issue
 - [ ] Set an Expressions theme to highlite alphanumerics (assumed to be user defined expressions)
+- [ ] Add numeric section (check to see if there are math operators, then highlite numbers)

 ## Helpful Links